bsdelf/statbar/README.md

 # Statbar![icon](screenshot/icon.png)

-Statbar is a menu bar app for macOS  that monitors following metrics:
+Statbar is a menu bar app for macOS which can be used to monitor following metrics:

+- Download speed.
-- Upload and download speeds.
+- Upload speed.
 - CPU temperature.
 - Fan speed.